Designit: Reimagining the Wellness Industry post-pandemic

 Team (Full-stack designer)

-By Ayushi Shah (Full-stack Designer)
+By Ayushi Shah (Full-stack Designer & Researcher)

 Mentored by Priyanka Gangwal (Design Researcher), Shipra Bhargava (Design Lead)